 Nodes fi rst consult the RFC 3484 default address selection rules [RFC3484] Section 4 rules to determine what combinations of addresses are allowed from a local point of view, as this reduces the search space.
 RFC 3484 also provides a priority ordering among different address pairs, making the search possibly faster.
+(Additional mechanisms may be defi ned in the future for arriving at an initial ordering of address pairs before testing starts [I-D.ietf-shim6-locator-pair-selection].)
 Nodes may also use local information, such as known quality of service parameters or interface types to determine what addresses are preferred over others, and try pairs containing such addresses fi rst.
 The SHIM6 protocol also carries preference information in its messages.